 Substance Abuse Nurse

-Healthcare Career Guide
+Nursing Career Guide

 Recovery from addiction requires both medical care and emotional support, and Substance Abuse Nurses are trained to provide both.
 These nurses care for individuals struggling with drug or alcohol dependency, help manage withdrawal symptoms, administer medications, and support long-term treatment plans.
 They often work in detox centers, rehabilitation facilities, hospitals, and outpatient clinics alongside counselors and addiction specialists.
-Let's delve into the Substance Abuse Nurse specialty and explore what it takes to thrive in this compassionate and recovery-focused nursing role.
+Let's delve into the Substance Abuse Nurse career and explore what it takes to thrive in this compassionate and recovery-focused nursing specialty.

 Overview